-This contradicts so much that was in the final chapter.
+This contradicts so much that was in the original final chapter.

-In the original ending, it felt like Isayama keeping Paradis’ fate ambigious was him trying to stay consistent with one of Attack on Titan’s biggest themes, this being that the world is cruel but also beautiful.
+In that first ending, it felt like Isayama keeping Paradis’ fate ambigious was him trying to stay consistent with one of Attack on Titan’s biggest themes, this being that the world is cruel but also beautiful.

 There was danger on the horizon but Paradis had the Alliance as peace envoys, working to build a bridge between them and the outside world.